In the room now, Zoe C, “I did it! Damned if I didn’t do it. It just kicked in, I didn’t think, just act. Exactly like we talked about.”

 I go off to shop.
 Don’t feel like cooking, I buy prepped lobster tails and jumbo shrimp, purple cabbage and sliced carrot coleslaw.
 If we want dessert I have Hagen Daz chocolate and Ben and Jerry’s vanilla in the freezer and a box of waffle cones.

 By the time I return it’s getting on to the cocktail hour.
-Zoe C is on the couch with a book, I get the tails in a warm oven, the shrimp just need to lose the chill.
+Zoe C is on the couch with a book, I get the tails in a warm oven, the shrimp into the refrigerator to keep chilled.
 Butter and garlic for the lobster, tangy seafood sauce for the shrimp.